staillanibm/sttHelloWorld/README.md

 The image configuration is externalized in an application.properties file that is managed in a "configuration as code" approach and injected into the container upon startup.
 This application.properties file references environment variables, Kubernetes secrets or vault secrets.

+We have properties to:
+-   configure the Administrator password: user.Administrator.password
+-   configure the JDBC adapter connection: artConnection.sttHelloWorld.sttHelloWorld.eu.sttlab.connections.postgres.*
+-   set the value of the SERVER global variable: globalvariable.SERVER.value

 ##  Local deployment using docker compose

 The ./resources/compose folder contains resources to deploy a container using compose.
 We have:
--   the application.properties file, which sets the Administrator password and references an ADMIN_PASSWORD environment variable
+-   the application.properties file, which
+    -   sets the Administrator password by referencing an ADMIN_PASSWORD environment variable
+    -   sets the JDBC adapter connection parameters, referencing the DB_USERNAME and DB_PASSWORD environment variables.
+We make this connection point to a Postgres database deployed in the same docker compose stack.
--   the value for this environment variable is set in a .env file (ADMIN_PASSWORD is set to Manage123 here)
+    -   sets the value of the SERVER global variable to DOCKER
+-   the .env file which sets values for the environment variables referenced by the application.properties file
 -   the docker-compose.yml file which
     -   creates a container from the stt-hello-world image,
     -   mounts the application.properties at the correct location,
     -   injects the variables defined in .env,
     -   maps the internal 5555 port to the external 15555 port (meaning we can access the microservice via http://localhost:15555)
+    -   also creates a Postgres container and creates a user using the DB_USERNAME and DB_PASSWORD environment variables

 To start the compose stack:
 ```